 Both National Forwarding Co., Inc. and National Van Lines, Inc. are 100% employee owned.
 This ensures stability of ownership, continuity of management and a certain future.

 Why are NFC and NVL operated separately?

 NFC’s principal line of business is military relocations.
-The military relocation program is called the Defense Personal Property Program (referred to as DP3) and is administered by the Military Surface Deployment and Distribution Command (SDDC).
-SDDC has established a complex web of rules, regulations and access requirements which participants in this program must navigate.
-Since it is radically different from civilian transportation requirements, the establishment of separate operations and personnel dedicated to the unique needs of the military service member and SDDC program requirements is needed.
+The military relocation program is called the Defense Personal Property Program (referred to as DP3) and is administered by the United States Transportation Command (USTRANSCOM).
+USTRANSCOM has established a complex web of rules, regulations and access requirements which participants in this program must navigate.
+Since it is radically different from civilian transportation requirements, the establishment of separate operations and personnel dedicated to the unique needs of the military service member and USTRANSCOM program requirements is needed.
 That specialization has resulted in NFC’s growth from a small startup company to one of the largest participants in the military’s relocation program today.

 How did NFC get started?
 How has NFC grown its business?

 NFC was incorporated in the mid-70s and completed its first full year of operation in 1977, when household goods transportation was still heavily regulated by the Interstate Commerce Commission (ICC).
 When deregulation impacted household goods transportation in the early 80s, barriers to entry were removed and many new carriers were established.
 Since many of the new entrants had been participating in military relocations as local agents, they naturally gravitated toward the DOD Personal Property Program.
 Foreseeing a decline in market share as a result of new participants in military relocations, NFC formed additional carriers to participate in the DOD Personal Property Program in order to preserve and expand its market share.